control-toolbox/CTBenchmarks.jl/README.md

 - ***"The Truck Trailer Problem"*** (`truck_trailer_XX`): This problem consists of a truck trailer system.
 The goal is to find the trajectory that minimize the time taken for the truck and the two trailers to travel between a horizontal position and a vertical target position.
 - ***"The Quadrotor Point to Point Problem:"*** (`quadrotorP2P_XX`): This problem consists of a quadrotor system.
 The goal is to find the trajectory that minimize the time taken for the quadrotor to travel between two points.
 - ***"The Quadrotor one Obstacle Problem:"*** (`quadrotor1Obs_XX`): This problem consists of a quadrotor system.
 The goal is to find the trajectory that minimize the time taken for the quadrotor to travel between two points while avoiding an obstacle.
+- ***"The Dielectrophoretic Particle Problem:"*** (`particle_XX`): This problem consists of a dielectrophoretic particle system.
+The goal is to find the trajectory that minimize the time taken for the particle to travel between two points.

 => The table below summarizes the status of the each problem with JuMP and OptimalControl: